SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation: Proposed Approach

 In grouping layer $l$, the dimension of $\vec{h}_i^l$ is $C^{l}+C^l_{mlp}$, and the dimension of $\vec{h}_i^{l'}$ is $C^{l+1}$.

-\textbf{Node Clustering.} In grouping layer $l$, we further design a straightforward but effective node clustering algorithm to group similar neighboring nodes into one node.
-For all neighboring pairwise nodes, if they do not belong to different instances and the distance between node features is below a given threshold $e_{\tau}^l$, we merge the two nodes into a new node.
+\textbf{Clustering.} We further design a straightforward but effective node clustering algorithm to group similar neighboring nodes into one node.
+Given a grouping layer $l$, for all neighboring pairwise nodes, if they do not belong to different instances and the distance between node features is below a given threshold $e_{\tau}^l$, we merge the two nodes into a new node.
 Finally, the algorithm produces $M^{l+1}$ nodes from $M^{l}$ nodes in grouping layer $l$.
 The node features of the new nodes are obtained by a max-pooling operation on their merged node features.